nixworks/public/news/2013/05/21/index.md

 ##### U.S. Army
 ### [U.S. Army Brigadier General Bryan T. Roberts, the Commanding General of the U.S. Army Training Center and Fort Jackson in Fort Jackson, South Carolina, is suspended from his duties because of an investigation into alleged adultery (which is treated as a criminal violation, not just a civil matter, in the U.S. military), and for allegedly being in a physical altercation. ](/news/2013/05/21/u-s-army-brigadier-general-bryan-t-roberts-the-commanding-general-of-the-u-s-army-training-center-and-fort-jackson-in-fort-jackson-sout.md)
-_Context: U.S. Army, Commanding General, Fort Jackson, South Carolina, adultery, Fort Jackson, Brigadier General, U.S. Army Training Center, Bryan T. Roberts_
+_Context: adultery, Brigadier General, Fort Jackson, Commanding General, Bryan T. Roberts, U.S. Army Training Center, U.S. Army, Fort Jackson, South Carolina_

 ##### House of Commons
 ### [MPs in the House of Commons vote 366-161 in favour of the Marriage (Same Sex Couples) Bill taking an important step towards allowing gay marriage in England and Wales. ](/news/2013/05/21/mps-in-the-house-of-commons-vote-366-161-in-favour-of-the-marriage-same-sex-couples-bill-taking-an-important-step-towards-allowing-gay-mar.md)
-_Context: Same-sex marriage, Marriage (Same Sex Couples) Bill, House of Commons_
+_Context: Marriage (Same Sex Couples) Bill, House of Commons, Same-sex marriage_

 ##### Guardian Council
 ### [Final list of candidates are announced by Guardian Council.
 This included Mohammad-Bagher Ghalibaf, Hassan Rouhani, Saeed Jalili, Mohsen Rezaei and four others. ](/news/2013/05/21/final-list-of-candidates-are-announced-by-guardian-council-this-included-mohammad-bagher-ghalibaf-hassan-rouhani-saeed-jalili-mohsen-rez.md)
-_Context: Mohsen Rezaei, Mohammad-Bagher Ghalibaf, Guardian Council, Hassan Rouhani, Saeed Jalili_
+_Context: Mohsen Rezaei, Guardian Council, Saeed Jalili, Mohammad-Bagher Ghalibaf, Hassan Rouhani_

 ##### U.S. Senate Judiciary Committee
 ### [The United States Senate Committee on the Judiciary approves immigration reform legislation that would give citizenship to millions living in the country illegally. ](/news/2013/05/21/the-united-states-senate-committee-on-the-judiciary-approves-immigration-reform-legislation-that-would-give-citizenship-to-millions-living-i.md)
-_Context: citizenship, U.S. Senate Judiciary Committee_
+_Context: U.S. Senate Judiciary Committee, citizenship_

 ##### Microsoft
 ### [Microsoft announces their eighth generation console, the Xbox One. ](/news/2013/05/21/microsoft-announces-their-eighth-generation-console-the-xbox-one.md)